Intermesh/groupoffice-docs/using/document-templates.rst

 Document templates
 ==================

-In :ref`My Account` -> Document templates you can upload documents to be used as templates.
+In :ref:`my-account` -> Document templates, you can upload documents to be used as templates.
 Supported are:

 Micosoft Office